-One of the most common questions I hear when I work with women is some version of “Is the female g-spot real?”
+One of the most common questions I hear when I work with women is some version of “Do all women have g spots?”
 You’re curious because you’ve heard that a g-spot orgasm is the most amount of amazing.
 And you want in.

 The short answer: yes.